rust-lang/book/2018-edition/src/ch02-00-guessing-game-tutorial.md

 cannot compare a string and a number type.

-Ultimately, we want to convert the `String` the program reads as input into a real number type so we can compare it numerically to the guess.
+Ultimately, we want to convert the `String` the program reads as input into a real number type so we can compare it numerically to the secret number.
 We can do that by adding the following two lines to the `main` function body:

 <span class="filename">Filename: src/main.rs</span>